Egor6052/egor6052/README.md

 ## Goal:
-I have 1 year of work experience, and currently work at MARKO Ltd as a systems administrator.
+I have 1 year of work experience, and currently work as a systems administrator.
 I started my career as a junior C++ developer, and have made significant progress in my professional development.

 ## Programming Languages:
 C, C++, Lua, Java, C#, JavaScript